-Alumni Association (647-6137)
+Alumni Association (860-647-6137)

 The Alumni Association exists to promote and maintain an active interest in the College, to support its educational purposes, and to promote and maintain communications among alumni.
 A Board of Directors made up of alumni oversee fundraising and spending for the Association which is a (501)c(3) non-profit organization.
 Members do not have to be graduates to join.
 The College and the Alumni Association publish Alumni News.
-This past year the Alumni Association distributed fifteen scholarships and over \$12,000 to benefit MCC and its students.
+The Alumni Association annually funds scholarships and programs at MCC.